 The general test approach was to configure a simulated enterprise site using an Avaya SIP telephony solution consisting of Communication Server 1000, Session Manager and Avaya SBCE.
-The enterprise site was configured to connect to Sunrise Business Voice Direct SIP Trunk.
+The enterprise site was configured to connect to Swisscom Enterprise SIP service.

 DevConnect Compliance Testing is conducted jointly by Avaya and DevConnect members.
 The jointly-defined test plan focuses on exercising APIs and/or standards-based interfaces pertinent to the interoperability of the tested products and their functionalities.
 DevConnect Compliance Testing is not intended to substitute full product performance or feature testing performed by DevConnect members, nor is it to be construed as an endorsement by Avaya of the suitability or completeness of a DevConnect member's solution.